FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/nspassw.md

 > **Note**
 >
-> If you begin a password with an indirection character (Unix @, Windows #) when using SFTP, it is considered a reference to a file and not part of the password.
+> Note: If you begin a password with an indirection character (Unix @, Windows \#) when using SFTP, it is considered a reference to a file and not part of the password.
 Please see the SFTP pages for more information.

 [Return to Command index](../../)